GeoSensorWebLab/klrs-energy-parser/README.markdown

     $ bin/convert data/gen_april.xls

-This will create a set of JSON files in the current directory.
+This will create a set of JSON files in the `output` directory.
 One JSON file for each column (except TIMESTAMP column), and one JSON file for the records in each column.
+Files are named after the hash digest of the column name, to prevent invalid file names from special characters.

 The datastream JSON files can be fed into `node-dataservice`: